doa379/AP_config/README.md

 performance and reliability of the system is excellent.

 The network interface file creates a network on 172.24.1.1.
-UFW should be instructed to allow to Anywhere from subnet 172.24.1.48/29.
+On the server UFW should be instructed to allow to Anywhere from subnet 172.24.1.48/29.

+Likewise on the client(s) UFW should be allowed to Anywhere from 172.24.1.1.